Enter positive values for inflows at nodes (negative values for outflows). Enter pipe diameter of 0.0 to make a pipe non-existent.

 in the system, often 40 psi.
 Use the drop-down menu to select the node that you

-expect will have the lowest pressure - possibly the node furthest from D or the one at the
+expect will have the lowest pressure in the pipe network - possibly the node furthest from D or the one at the

 highest elevation; we'll use node I. Enter the pressure at node I as 40 psi.

 Enter all the pipe lengths, diameters and node elevations.
 Then click